DotBots/PyDotBot/doc/rest.md

 # REST

-When running and connected to a DotBot gateway, the `dotbot-controller` application provides a REST server to get information and control connected DotBots.
+While connected to a DotBot gateway, the `dotbot-controller` application provides a REST server to send commands to and receive information from connected DotBots.

 The REST API is documented in the running `dotbot-controller` application itself at [http://localhost:8000/api](http://localhost:8000/api).
-This page also allows to play with the API directly from the browser.
+This page also allows you to play with the API directly from the browser.

 ```{image} _static/images/pydotbot-ui-openapi.png
 :alt: Open API UI